These Conditions of Use are to be read in conjunction with the Vehicle Usage - Operational Policy.

 16. Smoking is prohibited in or on all University Vehicles, and within 10 metres of a vehicle.
 University campus grounds and buildings are also smoke free areas.

 17. No driver is to use any mobile phone while driving a University Vehicle.
 This includes calls, texting and using the internet.
-All University cars are fitted with a Bluetooth hands free system and this is to be used if calls are required to be made.
+All University cars are fitted with a Bluetooth hands free system which can be used for calls if the driver has an open licence.
+If the driver is on a learner or P1 provisional licence, and is under the age of 25, they are not permitted to use hands-free, wireless headsets or a mobile phone’s loudspeaker function.
+Passengers of a vehicle driven by a learner or P1 provisional driver are also not permitted to use a mobile phone’s loudspeaker function.
 A driver of a University Vehicle must not be able to view any other electronic device whilst driving, including the use of Laptops, iPads and DVD players.